-The terms of Products Corporation's Amended Term Loan Agreement, Products Corporation's \$175.0 million asset-based, multi-currency revolving credit facility (the "Amended Revolving Credit Facility" and together with the Amended Term Loan Agreement, the "Amended Credit Agreements") and the indenture governing Products Corporation's 53⁄4% Senior Notes (the "51⁄4% Senior Notes Indenture") generally restrict Products Corporation from paying dividends or advancing or making distributions to Revlon, Inc., except in limited circumstances (including, without limitation, that Products Corporation is permitted to pay dividends and advances and make distributions to Revlon, Inc. to enable Revlon, Inc., among other things, to pay expenses incidental to being a public holding company, including, among other things, professional fees such as legal, accounting and insurance fees, regulatory fees, such as SEC filing fees, NYSE listing fees and other expenses related to being a public holding company and, subject to certain limitations, to pay dividends, if any, on Revlon, Inc.'s outstanding securities or make distributions in certain circumstances to finance the purchase by Revlon, Inc. of its Class A Common Stock in connection with the delivery of such Class A Common Stock to grantees under the Fourth Amended and Restated Revlon, Inc. Stock Plan).
+The terms of Products Corporation's Amended Term Loan Agreement, Products Corporation's \$175.0 million asset-based, multi-currency revolving credit facility (the "Amended Revolving Credit Facility" and together with the Amended Term Loan Agreement, the "Amended Credit Agreements") and the indenture governing Products Corporation's 534% Senior Notes (the "534% Senior Notes Indenture") generally restrict Products Corporation from paying dividends or advancing or making distributions to Revlon, Inc., except in limited circumstances (including, without limitation, that Products Corporation is permitted to pay dividends and advances and make distributions to Revlon, Inc. to enable Revlon, Inc., among other things, to pay expenses incidental to being a public holding company, including, among other things, professional fees such as legal, accounting and insurance fees, regulatory fees, such as SEC filing fees, NYSE listing fees and other expenses related to being a public holding company and, subject to certain limitations, to pay dividends, if any, on Revlon, Inc.'s outstanding securities or make distributions in certain circumstances to finance the purchase by Revlon, Inc. of its Class A Common Stock in connection with the delivery of such Class A Common Stock to grantees under the Fourth Amended and Restated Revlon, Inc. Stock Plan).
 This limitation therefore restricts Revlon, Inc.'s ability to pay dividends on its Class A Common Stock.

 All of the shares of the capital stock of Products Corporation held by Revlon, Inc. are pledged to secure Revlon, Inc.'s guarantee of Products Corporation's obligations under its Amended Credit Agreements.
 A foreclosure upon the shares of Products Corporation's common stock would result in Revlon, Inc. no longer holding its only material asset and would have a material adverse effect on the holders of Revlon, Inc.'s Class A Common Stock and would be a change of control under Products Corporation's other debt instruments.
 (See also Item 1A.
-Risk Factors - "Shares of Revlon, Inc.'s and/or other of the Company's affiliates' obligations and foreclosure upon these shares or dispositions of shares could result in the acceleration of debt under Products Corporation's Amended Credit Agreements and Products Corporation's 534% Senior Notes Indenture and could have other consequences.")
+Risk Factors - "Shares of Revlon, Inc. Class A Common Stock and Products Corporation's capital stock are pledged to secure various of Revlon, Inc.'s and/or other of the Company's affiliates' obligations and foreclosure upon these shares or dispositions of shares could result in the acceleration of debt under Products Corporation's Amended Credit Agreements and Products Corporation's 534% Senior Notes Indenture and could have other consequences.")